Hire The Law Firm That Keeps

 • New vehicles with serious defects that can’t be fixed after a reasonable number of repair attempts.

-• Some used or certified pre-owned vehicles, but only if they’re still under the original factory warranty.
+• Some used or certified pre-owned vehicles, but only if they’re still under the original factory warranty—these laws may cover certain vehicles under specific circumstances.

 • Compensation may include a full refund, vehicle replacement, or cash settlement from the manufacturer.